Muhtoyyib/website-migration-to-aws/README.md

 **2. Configure Cloudfront Distribution***

 - Open the CloudFront console and create a new distribution.
-- Set the S3 bucket as the origin and create an Origin Access Identity (OAI).
+- Set the S3 bucket as the origin and create an Origin Access Control (OAC).
 - Configure Viewer Protocol Policy to redirect HTTP to HTTPS​ [AWS Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-cloudfront-overview.html).
 Enable caching and set default cache behavior settings.
 - Choose "Custom SSL Certificate" to use HTTPS (CloudFront automatically provides SSL if ACM certificate is linked).